 Once out of reset, the MCU waits for the host to send eight security bytes.
-(See Security on page 161.)
-After the receiving security bytes, the MCU sends a break character (10 consecutive logic 0s) to the host, indicating that it is ready to receive a command.
+(See Security on page 169.)
+After the security bytes, the MCU sends a break signal (10 consecutive logic 0s) to the host, indicating that it is ready to receive a command.